superlloyd/Galador.Reflection/README.md

 Service class are then registered with `registry.Register<T>()` or all of those marked with `ExportAttribute` via `registry.RegisterAssemblies(...)`.
 Remark class (not interface) class should be registered.
 They could then be access though **any** type or interface they implement.

-After service registration it can be use as a replacement for `Activator` class, it will also do constructor injection (using the constructor with the most parameters) and property injection, when a property is marked with `ImportAttribute`.
+After service registration it can be use as a replacement for the `Activator` class, it will also do constructor injection (using the constructor with the most parameters) and property injection, when a property is marked with `ImportAttribute`.
 The injection will use all the interfaces registered previously, or create instances on demand recursively.